These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 3.2.1.
 The General Assembly Participants

-3. The members of the EB and of the Secretariat.
-All members must attend the GA meeting but are not considered as representatives from their country The SEC can choose to accept extra participants, who will also be considered a part of the countrys delegation.
+- The members of the EB and of the Secretariat.
+All members must attend the GA meeting but are not considered as representatives from their country The SEC can choose to accept extra participants, who will also be considered a part of the country’s delegation.

 3.2.2.
 The SUB Duties and Powers:

-5. Electing a new Executive Board annually and a SEC every second year
+- Electing a new Executive Board annually and Secretariat every second year

 3.2.3.
 The General Assembly Voting

-4. The results of the voting session can be obtained from the SEC after the decision in order to ensure that the representative has voted according to the decision of the country, if the delegation wishes so
+- The results of the voting session can be obtained from the SEC after the decision in order to ensure that the representative has voted according to the decision of the country if the delegation wishes so

-5. Changes to the Rules and Regulations of the Association is valid if 2/3 of the represented countries support the proposal.
-In all other voting sessions simple majority is sufficient
+- Changes to the Rules and Regulations of the Association is valid if two-thirds of the represented countries support the proposal.
+In all other voting sessions, a simple majority is sufficient.

 3.3.
 The Executive Board

-3.3.1 The members of the EB have to fulfill two conditions:
+3.3.1 The members of the EB have to fulfil two conditions:

-2. During their mandate they cannot be in any other official body within the Association
+- During their mandate, they cannot be in any other official body within the Association

 3.3.2.
 The Executive Boardğs (EB) main duties are: